Surrealist Tour of Historic L.A.:

 El Pueblo de Nuestra Senora la Reina de los Angeles de Porciuncula

 Rent a car and start in Santa Monica at the beach and drive up Sunset Blvd.
-You will pass many of the gracious old neighborhoods and landmarks of L.A.: Pacific Palisades, Brentwood, Westwood, UCLA, Getty Museum, The King's Highway (405 Freeway), Bellaire, West Gate, The Los Angeles Country Club, and Beverly Hills, Sunset Strip.
+You will pass many of the gracious old neighborhoods and landmarks of L.A.: Pacific Palisades, Brentwood, Westwood, UCLA, Getty Museum, The King's Highway (405 Freeway), Bellaire, West Gate, The Los Angeles Country Club, Beverly Hills, Sunset Strip, on into Silver Lake, Echo Park, and Downtown Los Angeles.

 Next turn left on Crescent Heights (Laurel Canyon), and an immediate right on Hollywood Blvd.
 See the Walk of Fame, then stop by the Hollywood Bowl (north on Highland Avenue, park behind the stage if there's no show going on).
 Then return to Hollywood, continue east, merge back into Sunset and head for Silver Lake, Echo Park, and Downtown L.A.